Today every business is surfing in the ever-expanding sea of data & using analytics for getting the edge over their competition.

 · Manufacturing giants are using it for inventory optimization to decide how much safety stock they should keep of each item, where to stock it based on the demand

-· Telecom business are using it for providing on the spot offers to customers when they call the customer service centers
+· Telecom business is using it for providing on the spot offers to customers when they call the customer service centers

 So Prescriptive analytics is where you know what the future is, but also know what to do with it, with alternatives of best outcomes J